What is DiscoverEU?

 What is the value of the travel passes?

 The basic rule is that each participant will be entitled to financing of his or her travel pass of €260.
 Travel will only be in second or economy class.
 However, this amount can be higher in specific cases, for instance for people living in remote regions.

 Can a relative or friend older than 18 travel with the participant?

 Yes, at their own expense.
 They themselves would have to book and pay for their travel arrangements.

 Is the travel pass transferable to another person?

-No. Each travel pass will be assigned to a specific person and cannot be transferred to another person under any circumstance.
+No. Each travel pass will be nominative and cannot be transferred to another person under any circumstance.
 The name on the travel pass cannot be changed.

 What if the participants have to cancel their trip or need to modify it?

 Any potential cancellation or modification fees will need to be covered by the participants.
 There is no extra budget to cover expenditure of this kind, whatever the reason.